True witnesses of the past, the Maisons des Rochers represent a rare heritage in Alsace.

 plus €2.50 per person

-From March 15 to November 11
+From March 14 to November 11 and the last weekends of November

 Houses open from 10am to 6pm